amandabee/CUNY-Digital-Praxis-Seminar/Week01.md

 Who are you, who are we

 ## Syllabus Review: 15 min
-How is the semeter going to proceed.
+How is the semester going to proceed.

 ## Your Projects: 20 min
 I want to hear, in 140 chars or less, what your pitch was last semester.
 So take five minutes to refine a description of what you are proposing to build, and we'll do a lightning round.
 If you really hate your pitch, you have five minutes to think of something you wish you'd pitched.
 No commitments, I just want to see where you all are coming from.